JOHN ROGERS, THEATREMAKER

 John Rogers is a theatremaker, based in Galway.

 John’s work has been seen at Galway Theatre Festival, the Dublin Fringe Festival and Cork Midsummer Festival.
 His shows include Tea, P.I.S.C.E.S., ARTIST SCIENTIST PRIEST and Decision Problem [Good Time for Questions].

-John is currently working on a new show: The Last Mile & The Next Kilometre will debut in 2020.
+John is currently working on a new show for 2020: The Stars in Winter.

 John has worked in theatre since 2002.
 Of late John has been working on a series of one-man-shows that redefine solo performance by playing with and sometimes discarding the tools of traditional theatre.
 His work is often non-narrative and makes use of digital technology.
 He has devised and performed in durational pieces most notably the 24-hour nonstop ARTIST SCIENTIST PRIEST.
 His shows often incorporate social media and as such can be experienced simultaneously online and onstage.

 John begun this recent series of one-man-shows with Decision Problem [Good Time for Questions] which premiered at Dublin Fringe Festival 2013.
 It was subsequently shown at Galway Theatre Festival 2013.
 Decision Problem [Good Time for Questions] charts the origin and rise of the digital realm and asks questions about our shared future with machines.